Procedures

 Effective Search Techniques for ADC Teams

 An organized search pattern is crucial for thorough and effective accelerant detection.
-The following are some of the most reliable ADC methods used by teams.
+The following are some of the most reliable arson dog search methods used by teams.

 Grid Search Method